atbay1989/LuriaInterpreter/README.md

 ## Luria
 Luria is a simple, imperative high-level language.

-NB: Like C, a single-line character sequence prefixed with **//** is interpreted as a comment:
+Like C, a single-line character sequence prefixed with **//** is interpreted as a comment:

     // this is a comment in Luria